Wonderland Engine's Optimizations

 As dual quaternions only represent rotation and translation, we augment them with a separate scaling vector.

-For skinning, dual quaternions are especially advantageous, as they preserve volume better than other methods.
+Dual quaternions are especially advantageous for skinning, as they preserve volume better than other methods.
 With the scene graph, this integrates nicely.

 Runtime Batching